tart-telescope/tart2ms/README.md

 ## Changelog

+- 0.6.0b3 If WEIGHT_SPECTRUM is not present, then subsititude ones
 - 0.6.0b2 Clean up the logging code.
 Add a --debug flag.
           Get rid of the annoying printing of casa tables
 - 0.6.0b1 New casa_read_ms function similar to read_ms, but uses casacore - blindingly fast.